 For more details, see MOC FAQs: Patient Safety .

-We are greatly expanding the options for fulfilling the Periodic Self-Assessment requirement.
-To learn more see:
+There are many options for fulfilling the Periodic Self-Assessment (SA) requirement, including:

 See the MOC Resource Vendor List for suggested resources for fulfilling this requirement.

 For more details, see MOC FAQs: Periodic Self-Assessment.